 Analysing against competitors for a website which recently dropped I noticed a lack of pages such as ‘About Us’, ‘Returns Policy’ and ‘Environmental Policy’.
 Within the Google guidelines for EAT, they specifically mention not having an ‘About Us’ page which can tell visitors details about the company and how they began.

 Social media icons were another thing I noticed where companies didn’t have a presence.
-This makes you look smaller as you don’t have the resources to manage other platforms.
+This make you look smaller as you don’t have the resources to manage other platforms.

 Schema Markup is microdata which you can add to your HTML which can help search engines read your content and make a better representation of your pages within search.